nfps-dev/nfp-examples/README.md

      - reload the page and approve the connection request from the COMC host (e.g., `https://x.s2r.sh` or `http://localhost:8080`)
      - make sure your wallet is funded. for the testnet: https://faucet-ui-pulsar3.vercel.app/

+10. Ensure the hot wallet is authorized to execute token actions.
+Follow instructions in the hot wallet UI.

+    > While developing, you can use `nfp delegates approve-owner ${HOT_WALLET_ADDRESS}` to authorize the hot wallet.
+Remember, the hot wallet address is a different address than your web wallet.
+You can find the hot wallet's address by navigating to "Account Details" from the top-level menu.

-10. Follow instructions to "Grant Allowance".
+11. Follow instructions to "Grant Allowance".
 This allows the Neutrino hot hot wallet to pay tx fees using the account of your web wallet.

 Outputs: